JoachimGoedhart/JoachimGoedhart.github.io/README.md

 # Website | Quarto

 My personal website hadn't been updated for years (Last update: August 2017).
 Instead of updating, I decided to build a new website from scratch.
 The previous site was manually coded in HTML/CSS.
 This is OK-ish for a small website like the one I had, but I wanted to explore new tools.
 Since I have some experience with R and Markdown, the Quarto framework seem promising.
-And here it is, a brand new site generated with [Quarto](https://quarto.org/docs/websites/).
+And [here it is](https://joachimgoedhart.github.io/), a site generated with [Quarto](https://quarto.org/docs/websites/).

 Besides the official Quarto documentation, I took inspiration from other websites in Quarto (and, conveniently, the code that was available on Github).
 Some of the sites that I checked out: